Commutativity preserving transformations on conjugacy classes of compact self-adjoint operators: Orthogonal apartments

 \section{Orthogonal apartments}

 Let ${\mathcal C}$ be a conjugacy class of compact self-adjoint operators on $H$ distinct from $\lambda {\mathcal P}_{1}(H)$.
-By our assumption, the dimension of the kernels of operators from ${\mathcal C}$ is not less than the dimension of their ranges.
-In the case when ${\mathcal C}$ is formed by operators of finite rank $k$ and $\dim H=2k$, we also assume that $k\ge 4$.
-These conditions guarantee that for every operator from ${\mathcal C}$ there is at least one eigenspace of dimension not less than $3$ (consider, for example, the kernel).
+As in Theorem \ref{theorem-2}, we assume that the dimension of the kernels of operators from ${\mathcal C}$ is not less than the dimension of their ranges.
+Since the operator rank is not less than $2$, the same holds for the dimension of the kernels.
+We will distinguish the following exceptional cases: \begin{enumerate} \item[$(*)_1$] $\dim H=4$ and ${\mathcal C}=\lambda {\mathcal P}_{2}(H)$, \item[$(*)_2$] $\dim H=4$ and for every operator from ${\mathcal C}$ there are precisely two $1$-dimen\-sional eigenspaces corresponding to non-zero eigenvalues. \end{enumerate}